thomasallanhouse/thomasallanhouse.github.io/posts/seasonality-and-immunity.rst

 when :raw-html:`\(S_* = N, I_* = 0\)` that is unstable if the disease can go endemic,
 i.e. when :raw-html:`\(\mathcal{R}_0 = \beta_*/\gamma > 1 \)`; the other fixed
 point is when :raw-html:`\(S_* = 1/\mathcal{R}_0\)`, which I hope to blog about later.
-The expression for the expected number of susceptibles :raw-html:`\(I_*\)` at endemicity is more complex; feel free to derive it for fun!
+The expression for the expected number of infectives :raw-html:`\(I_*\)` at endemicity is more complex; feel free to derive it for fun!
 For our purposes here, we are interested in what we obtain at first order in :raw-html:`\(\epsilon\)`, which gives us :raw-html:`\[\dot{x} = - \omega x -